 Spring Framework provides excellent support to call stored procedures

 from Java application.
-In fact there are multiple ways to call stored procedure
+In fact, there are multiple ways to call stored procedures

 in Spring Framework, e.g. you can use one of the query() method